springwolf/springwolf.github.io/docs/introduction/introduction.md

 ### Demo

-View the [live demo](https://demo.springwolf.dev) of springwolf in action.
+View the [live demo](https://demo.springwolf.dev) of Springwolf in action.

 Also, the demos of the [amqp](https://amqp.demo.springwolf.dev),